kristenjacobs/chip8-clj-slides/chip8-clj.rst

   (Nice because the state of the chip can be passed in via the memory state, and you can simply check that it has been updated in the expected way)

-* All other components tested manually by playing games
+* All other components tested manually by playing games (and looking at the instruction trace output).

 What's next?
 ------------